 Why Should You Learn Python?

-It will keep you relevant.
+Learning Python will keep you relevant.
 Learning how to code will help you keep up as the workforce evolves.
-Jobs in software development alone are expected to grow in the U.S. at a rate of 21% over the next decade, which is described as “much faster than average” by the U.S. Bureau of Labor Statistics.
+Jobs in software development alone are expected to grow in the U.S. at a rate of 21% over the next decade.
+This rate is described as “much faster than average” by the U.S. Bureau of Labor Statistics.
 Given how many developers use it, learning how to code in Python will give you a solid foundation for a career in tech.

 Have you decided that learning Python is worth your time?
 Great!
 Now we’re ready to talk about how to learn it fast.